Cover Art by Eric Harper

 by Antonio Rocco S. (Rocco Valentini)

-Artwork Sourced from Pinterest.
-Artist: Irena Mladenova
+Artwork Sourced From Pinterest.
+Artist: Unknown

 by Antonio Rocco S. (Rocco Valentini)